 “I give to make sure all students have the resources they need to focus on their education, instead of working to make ends meet, and to ensure that students have the financial support they need to complete a life-changing experience at the University of Georgia.”

 “Student teaching is a full-time job,” says Elesha, who worked full-time, while also juggling the demands of her college career.
 Elesha received the Del Jones Memorial Scholarship and the Mary Murphy Robinson Scholarship while fulfilling her student-teaching requirement, and these scholarships provided her with the means to give 100 percent to her student-teaching experience.
 Elesha not only finished the semester strong, but she was nominated for the Joseph R. Hooten, Jr. Award for Excellence in Mathematics Education due to her extraordinary student-teaching performance.

 Along with making monthly contributions to COE, Elesha serves on the college’s alumni board and returns to campus to share advice with current UGA students.
-She has served as a panelist on many occasions, including the Teaching Teens Panel, Meet and Greet for Mathematics Education Panel, Mentoring Panel, First-Year Teacher Colloquium Panel, and has been a guest speaker for the mathematics education course on diversity.
+She has served as a panelist on many occasions, including the Teaching Teens Panel, A Day of Professional Development for Mentor Teachers Panel, Elevate Georgia Panel, Meet and Greet for Mathematics Education Panel, First-Year Teacher Colloquium Panel, and has been a guest speaker for the mathematics education course on diversity.

-“I love giving back.
-I am always trying to find ways to support the university that gave me such an amazing start in my field.”
+“I love giving back and supporting the university that gave me such an amazing start in my field.”